Looking for DIY Christmas gift ideas that don’t look tacky? These 10 gift ideas are super easy, great looking and inexpensive to make!

 Who knew you could make your own crystals at home?
 These would make great paperweights.
 Such a cool gift idea!

 These are also fun to do together with your kids – they’ll love seeing the crystals grow!

 Felt costs around 20 cents a sheet and embroidery thread is about 60 cents.
 Fill these with rice and you have a cute, super-cheap Christmas gift!
 Even if you’re not much of a sewer, these are easy to make.

 These are absolutely perfect for people who love to ski and snowboard.
 When I go snowboarding, I like to keep them in my pockets because my hands get SO COLD.
 I’ve also been known to put them in my socks to keep my feet warm.

 I think most little girls would love receiving a pretty gold foil pillow like this for Christmas – I know my niece would!
 It’s easy to make and I’m pretty sure I’ve seen similar pillows at some higher-end design stores (for a lot more money!)

-Hopefully, these ideas have inspired you!
+Hopefully, these DIY Christmas gift ideas have inspired you!
 Now, I know that you probably can’t make every single Christmas gift – you’ll likely end up buying quite a few.

-If you shop online this Christmas, make absolutely sure that you join Ebates so you get cash back on your purchases.
+If you shop online this Christmas, you also make absolutely sure that you join Ebates so you get cash back on your purchases.